-Because Nazi ideology placed a high value on physical strength, exercise became an important part of the Nazi regime’s public health initiatives.
-Nazi public health officials urged the entire German nation to exercise regularly, declaring that "wholesome life is a national duty."1 Nazi propaganda films depict young men hiking mountains and performing military-style physical exercises, while young women are shown performing graceful movements and assisting children with their gymnastics training.2 Nazi ideology valued strength and athleticism, and Nazi propagandists often exploited German athletes’ achievements to demonstrate the supposed superiority of the "Aryan" race.3
+Because Nazi ideology placed a high value on physical strength, exercise became an important part of the Nazi regime’s public health programs.
+Nazi public health officials urged the entire German nation to exercise regularly, declaring that "wholesome life is a national duty."1 Nazi propaganda films depict young men hiking mountains and performing military-style physical exercises.
+Young women are often shown performing graceful movements and assisting children with their gymnastics training.2 Nazi ideology valued strength and athleticism.
+Nazi propagandists often exploited German athletes’ achievements to demonstrate the supposed superiority of the so-called "Aryan" race.3

-In the featured photograph, a group of Soviet prisoners of war (POWs) is forced to perform exercises in an internment camp located at the small town of Rymanów in occupied Poland.
-Following top-level directives to wage a war of annihilation against the Soviet Union, the German military and security forces systematically neglected, abused, and murdered Soviet POWs.
-Roughly 3.3 million Soviet soldiers died in German captivity during the war.6 Although the photographer is unknown and this image is undated, the rags tied around the mens' heads and feet suggest that the weather is cold.
+In the featured photograph, a group of Soviet prisoners of war (POWs) is forced to perform exercises in an internment camp in occupied Poland.6 Waging a war of annihilation against the Soviet Union, German military and security forces systematically neglected, abused, and murdered Soviet POWs.
+Roughly 3.3 million Soviet soldiers died in German captivity during the war.7 Although the photographer is unknown and this image is undated, the rags tied around the mens' heads and feet suggest that the weather is cold.
 What other details might be revealed through a close examination of the men’s clothing and facial expressions?